epeios-q37/epeios/other/BPY/Libs/UCUq/README.md

 ## How to use it

-> Above link gives access to an *ESP32* simulation with *UCUq* installed on it and can be very helpful understanding how to do this on your own microcontroler.
+> Above link gives access to an *ESP32* simulation with *UCUq* installed on it and can be very helpful understanding how to do this on your own microcontroller.

 ### On the microcontroller